 As designed by Mr. Delaney, the bank would be controlled by a board of directors, a minority of which would be appointed by the President, and the rest appointed by the companies that purchase the most bonds.
-This means that those corporations that repatriate the most under the proposal would effectively control the board of directors and thus the infrastructure bank.
-That's like giving infamous bank robber Willie Sutton the keys to the jail cell and asking him to lock up when he's done.
+This means that those corporations that repatricular the the president and the president that the pres ate the most under the proposal would effectively contro. the board of directors and thus the infrastructure bank.
+That's like giving infamous bank robber Willie Sutton the keys to the jail cell and asking him to lock up when he's dore when he's done.

 There are two major problems.
 Again, we would be rewarding bad behavior by putting the worst offenders in charge.
-But when some of the biggest users and abusers of off-shore tax havens are companies whose main assets are in the form of intellectual capital, such as Google, Apple, and Facebook, what possible incentive do they have to invest in roads and bridges?
-The simple answer is none.
+But when some of the biggest users and abusers of off-shore tax havens are companies whose main assets are in the form of intellectual capital, such as Google, Apple and Facebook, what possible incentive do they have to invest in roads and bridges?
+The simple answer is none